harbortype/glyphs-scripts/README.md

 - **Open Selected Nodes:** Opens the selected nodes.
 - **Re-interpolate:** Re-interpolates selected layers.
 Makes it possible to assign a keyboard shortcut to this command via Preferences > Shortcuts (in Glyphs 3) or System Preferences > Keyboard > Shortcuts > App Shortcuts (in Glyphs 2).
 - **Remove Overlaps and Correct Path Directions in All Masters:** Removes overlaps (if so, copies the original to the background), corrects path directions in all layers and opens a new tab with glyphs that became incompatible.
 Reports in Macro Window.
+- **Round Coordinates for Entire Font:** Round coordinates of all paths in the entire font.

 ## SVG Export and Import